pmitev/UPPMAX-Singularity-workshop/docs/mpi_applications.md

 ## **Running on single node**

-Running MPI on a single machine is almost trivial, since the communication between the processes is done locally and after allocating a node.
-Below are two different scenarious.
+Running MPI on a single machine is almost trivial, since the communication between the processes is done locally.
+Below are two different scenarios.

 > **Host based MPI runtime** (_note that the host is running the same OpenMPI version_)
 ```bash hl_lines="1"